lillialexis/e3db/README.md

 }
 ```

-For each record returned by listRecords, we receive an instance of Meta,
+For each record returned by `listRecords`, we receive an instance of `Meta`,
 which contains the following meta-information about each record in the
 data store.
-The record_id is particularly interesting, because that's
+The `record_id` is particularly interesting, because that's
-what you use for readRecord.
+what you use for `readRecord`.
 For now, write and user IDs are more-or-less
 the same, but that will change in future versions, where you can read and
 write data about other users.